-Description: With roots back to 1861, Junghans is a brand with a strong history in their production of clocks and solidifying themselves as a strong pillar in the expression of Bauhaus design in the world of watchmaking.
+Description: With roots back to 1861, Junghans is a brand with a strong history in the production of clocks and solidified itself as a strong pillar in the expression of Bauhaus design in the world of watchmaking.
 Much of this reputation was made famous through their partnership with the celebrated Bauhaus designer, Max Bill.
-The company produces all its watches in their Schramberg, Germany headquarters upholding their world-acclaimed aesthetic and producing some of the most recognizable dials in all of watchmaking, with this perhaps being their number one.
+The company produces all its watches in its Schramberg, Germany headquarters upholding a world-acclaimed aesthetic and producing some of the most recognizable dials in all of watchmaking, with this perhaps being the number one.
 I don't want to steal my thunder too much here as I will be mentioning them a bit later (spoiler).
 This hand-winding reference comes in with a case size of 34 mm and has a thickness of 9 mm, making it a great choice for both men and women.

 Specifications: Price: $800-$900, Case Size: 39mmm Thickness: 8.2 mm, Lug Width: 20 mm, Lug-to-Lug: 47.80 mm, Water Resistance: 50 m, Movement: Manual or Automatic, Crystal: Sapphire